 Ureteral reimplantation is the surgical correction of the position of the ureters in the bladder, usually to correct reflux.
 It can affect one or both of the ureters.
-If one of the ureters is unusually large, it may require a tapering procedure.
+If one of the ureters is unusually large, it may require narrowing.

 Length of Surgery: The length of time your child will spend in the operating room varies.
 It depends on the type and extent of surgery needed.
-It can range anywhere from 2 to 3 hours.
+It can range anywhere from 3 to 4 hours.